signalogic/SigSRF_SDK/mediaTest_readme.md

 ![multiple SSRC duplication and reuse](https://raw.githubusercontent.com/signalogic/SigSRF_SDK/master/images/ssrc_duplication_and_reuse_runtime_stats_screencap2.png "multiple SSRC duplication and reuse mediaMin run-time stats example")

-In the above case, there is frequent "flipping back and forth" between sessions using the same SSRCs, possibly due to call-waiting or other normal operation, and it's not advisable to enable ENABLE_DORMANT_SESSIONS, which would lead to intermittent jitter buffer flushing likely to impact audio quality and result in an unclean packet log.
+In the above case, there is frequent "flipping back and forth" between sessions using the same SSRCs, possibly due to call-waiting or other normal operation, and it's not advisable to set the ENABLE_DORMANT_SESSIONS flag, which would lead to intermittent jitter buffer flushing likely to impact audio quality and result in an unclean packet log.

 To enable on per-session basis see TERM_ENABLE_DORMANT_SESSION flag in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/shared_includes/session.h" target = "_blank">shared_include/session.h</a>.